geekyinsights/technical-writing/pages/index.md

 # Getting Started

+When completing data analysis, you will often have to work with non-linear data.
+However, using regressions can make the task simpler and best of all you won't have to crossover math.

-We're going to be breaking down a basic Random Forest model without the jargon so that you can get started building.
+This tutorial will break down the Random Forest regression model without jargon so that you can get started building a machine learning model.

 We're going to cover:
 - What is a Random Forest?
 - How to build a basic Random Forest Model.
-- Refactoring your code.
+- •	How to use Random Forest with Scikit-learn and Pandas.

-There will be references to research and books through out our guide if you want to see the math problems.
+There will be references to research articles and books throughout this guide so that you can understand the math.

+Target audience: Intermediate Python users
+Time Requirement: 2 hours